KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The drunks in Taris Upper City North all wore the same clothes, and had some conversation facing issues [ISSUE #74](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/74)
 * The initial conversation with Davik at his estate had a multitude of positioning and facing issues [ISSUE #57](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/57)
 * The initial conversation with Gadon Thek can suffer from poor party positioning due to the desk in the way [ISSUE #70](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/70)
+* The interrogation of the prisoner in the Manaan Republic Embassy had various facing issues, problems with the force cage visibility in certain camera angles, and a line that skipped [ISSUE #137](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/137)
 * The player can freeze during conversation with Ajuur in the Taris Upper City cantina: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #88](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/88)
 * The player doesn't face their opponent at the start of matches in the Taris Upper City duel arena: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #76](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/76)
 * The player was briefly visible before the game was supposed to actually start